michaelwfc/operating_system/docs/Chapter 4 Traps and system calls.md

 ### 0. ecall: triger trap when write()

-when `ecall` instruction is executed ecall 用 system call 的方式觸發 trap， 提高程序的权限，挑战程序的 trampoline ecall is an exception instruction that triggers a trap into the kernel
+when `ecall` instruction is executed ecall is an exception instruction that triggers a trap（system call） into the kernel

 In user space, it doesn’t execute normal code.
-Instead, the CPU switches to privileged mode, saves the current PC, and jumps to the kernel's trap handler.
+Instead, the CPU switches to privileged mode, saves the current PC to `sepc`, and jumps to the kernel's trap handler by `stvec`.

 From GDB’s perspective, the kernel code is not part of your user-space program (kernel/kernel ELF you loaded).
 It’s in a different memory space, usually not mapped in your debugging session.